-Unites States condemns Zambia
+United States condemns Zambia

 Last weekend, Sistah Sistah Foundation, a non-profit organization focused on promoting women’s rights and girls’ sanitary care, conducted a march to raise awareness about sexual and gender based violence in Zambia.
 Police approved the march and provided security.

-However, Police the later accused the foundation of using the march to promote homosexuality.
+However, Police on Wednesday accused the foundation of using the march to promote homosexuality.
 The police arrested four women for allegedly organizing an unlawful assembly and giving false information to public officers.
 The four were later released on bail and are expected to appear in court in the coming days.

 Home Affairs and Internal Security Minister Jack Mwiimbu told VOA on Wednesday that the Zambian Government does not promote LGBTQ rights.